The Murchison falls national park

 There is an airstrip north of Paraa Lodge and south of Pakuba Lodge on the northern side of the park.
 It is therefore possible to fly from Entebbe to the park.
-Flight time is about one hour
+The flight time is about one hour.

 Tourism activities when visiting the park

 There are several activities in the park.
 These include game drives, boat cruises on the river Nile, nature walks and bird watching.
 Chimpanzee tracking is in Budongo. while cultural performances can be organised from the nearby Mubaku village.

 Lodges in Murchison falls national park